wp-plugins/multi-rating/readme.txt

 == Upgrade Notice ==

+Major plugin refactor.
+Directory structure has been updated.
+Files have been moved and renamed.

 == Changelog ==

+= 3.0 =
+* Major plugin refactor.
+* Several bug fixes
+* Added more filters in WP-admin tables
+* Added new Tools menu
+* Added rating results table in WP-admin
+* Hide rating form on submit
+* Replaced JS alery after submitting rating form with HTML message
+* Added action hooks

 = 2.3.1 =
 * Fixed bug calculating raitng results if a new rating item is added